 There are a number of famous men whose lives are so interwoven with the history of the Old Santa Fe Trail that the story of the great highway is largely made up of their individual exploits and acts of bravery.
 It has been my fortune to have known nearly all intimately, during more than a third of a century passed on the Great Plains and in the Rocky Mountains.

 First of all, Christopher, or Kit, Carson, as he is familiarly known to the world, stands at the head and front of celebrated frontiersmen, trappers, scouts, guides, and Indian fighters.
 I knew him well through a series of years, to the date of his death in 1868, but I shall confine myself to the events of his remarkable career along the line of the Trail and its immediate environs.
-In 1826 a party of Santa Fe traders passing near his father’s home in Howard County, Missouri, young Kit, who was then but 17 years old, joined the caravan as a hunter.
+In 1826 a party of Santa Fe traders passing near his father’s home in Howard County, Missouri.
+Young Kit, who was then but 17 years old, joined the caravan as a hunter.
 He was already an expert with the rifle, and thus commenced his life of adventure on the Great Plains and in the Rocky Mountains.

 The Sioux, one of the most numerous and warlike tribes at that time, had encroached upon the hunting-grounds of the southern Indians, and the latter had many a skirmish with them on the banks of the Arkansas River along the line of the Santa Fe Trail.
-Carson, who was in the upper valley of the river, was sent for to come down and help them drive the obnoxious Sioux back to their own stamping-ground.
+In the upper valley of the river, Carson was sent for to come down and help them drive the obnoxious Sioux back to their own stamping-ground.
 He left Fort Bent and went with the party of Comanche messengers to the main camp of that tribe and the Arapaho, with whom they had united.
 Upon his arrival, he was told that the Sioux had a thousand warriors and many rifles, and the Comanche and Arapaho were afraid of them on account of the great disparity of numbers, but that if he would go with them on the war-path, they felt assured they could overcome their enemies.
 Carson, however, instead of encouraging the Comanche and Arapaho to fight, induced them to negotiate with the Sioux.
-He was sent as a mediator, and so successfully accomplished his mission that the intruding tribe consented to leave the hunting grounds of the Comanche as soon as the buffalo season was over; which they did, and there was no more trouble.
+He was sent as a mediator and so successfully accomplished his mission that the intruding tribe consented to leave the hunting grounds of the Comanche as soon as the buffalo season was over, which they did, and there was no more trouble.

 After many adventures in California with General John C. Fremont, Carson, with his inseparable friend, Lucien B. Maxwell, embarked in the wool-raising industry.
 Shortly after they had established themselves on their ranch, the Apache made one of their frequent murdering and plundering raids through Northern New Mexico, killing defenseless women and children, running off the stock of all kinds, and laying waste every little ranch they came across in their wild foray.
-Not very far from the city of Santa Fe, New Mexico they ruthlessly butchered a Mr. White and his son, though three of their number were slain by the brave gentlemen before they were overpowered.
+Not very far from the city of Santa Fe, New Mexico, they ruthlessly butchered a Mr. White and his son, though three of their number were slain by the brave gentlemen before they were overpowered.
 Other blood-thirsty Indians carried away the women and children of the desolated home and took them to their mountain retreat in the vicinity of Las Vegas, New Mexico.
 Mr. White was a highly respected merchant, and news of this outrage spread rapidly through the settlements.
 It was determined that the Indians should not go without punishment this time, at least.
 Carson’s reputation as an Indian fighter was at its height, so the natives of the country sent for him and declined to move until he came.
 For some unexplained reason, after he arrived at Las Vegas, he was not placed in charge of the posse, that position having already been given to a Frenchman.
-Carson, as was usual with him, never murmured because he was assigned to a subordinate position, but took his place, ready to do his part in whatever capacity.
+As was usual with him, Carson never murmured because he was assigned to a subordinate position but took his place, ready to do his part in whatever capacity.

-The party set out for the stronghold of the Indians, and rode night and day on the trail of the murderers, hoping to surprise them and recapture the women and children; but so much time had been wasted in delays, that Carson feared they would only find the mutilated bodies of the poor captives.
+The party set out for the stronghold of the Indians and rode night and day on the trail of the murderers, hoping to surprise them and recapture the women and children; but so much time had been wasted in delays that Carson feared they would only find the mutilated bodies of the poor captives.
 In a few days after leaving Las Vegas, the retreat of the Indians was discovered in the fastness of the mountains, where they had fortified themselves in such a manner that they could resist ten times the number of their pursuers.
 Carson, as soon as he saw them, without a second’s hesitation, and giving a characteristic yell, dashed in, expecting, of course, that the men would follow him; but they only stood in gaping wonderment at his bravery, not daring to venture after him.
 He did not discover his dilemma until he had advanced so far alone that escape seemed impossible.
-But here his coolness, which always served him in the moment of supreme danger, saved his scalp.
+But here, his coolness, which always served him in the moment of supreme danger, saved his scalp.
 As the Indians turned on him, he threw himself on the offside of his horse, Indian fashion, for he was an expert in a trick of that kind as the Indians themselves, and rode back to the little command.
 He had six arrows in his horse and a bullet through his coat!

 Several of the Indians were mortally wounded by Carson’s prompt charge, as signs after they had cleared out proved; but the Indian custom of tying the wounded on their ponies precluded the chance of taking any scalps.
 The wily Comanche were generally successful in his sudden assaults, but Carson, who was never surprised, was always equal to his tactics.